-This tended to feature a bug-eyed, stoned tiger spread across the dirt floor – sometimes chained at the neck – surrounded by one or two absent-minded, sweaty tourists arm in arm, hunchbacked and celebrating the wonder of nature and magnificence of tigers.
+This tended to feature a bug-eyed, stoned tiger spread across the dirt floor – often chained at the neck – surrounded by one or two absent-minded, sweaty tourists arm in arm, crouched and celebrating the wonder of these magnificent beasts.

 Now imagine 250,000 visitors.
 The Buddhists are racketeering the abuse of the very animals they are sworn to protect.
 And profiting enormously.